High-Net-Worth Divorce Attorneys in Campbell

 California is a community property state, meaning assets acquired during the marriage are typically split 50/50.
 However, in high-net-worth divorces, that division isn’t always clear-cut.
 Complexities such as separate property claims, commingled funds, or inheritances muddy the waters.
 In many such cases, one spouse might attempt to manipulate the asset pool by obscuring or undervaluing high-ticket items.
 That’s why uncovering hidden assets becomes a vital part of these proceedings.

 In theory, property division in California follows a standard rule: assets acquired during the marriage are considered marital property.
-However, in practice, especially in net worth divorce cases, this rule is not so simple to apply.
+However, in practice, especially in high-net-worth divorce cases, this rule is not easy to apply.
 The court considers a wide range of factors in determining what qualifies as community property, what remains separate property, and what qualifies as mixed.

 Some marital property may have originated from separate property that has since been commingled, like using inheritance funds to renovate a shared home.
 Others may be tied up in shared business ventures or trusts.
 Determining the character and value of each asset is a legal process that requires both skill and patience.

-Valuing these assets fairly often requires the help of forensic accountants, business valuation experts, and sometimes even real estate appraisers.
+Valuing these assets fairly often requires the help of forensic accountants, business valuation experts, and, sometimes, real estate appraisers.
 The goal is to ensure a fair settlement while adhering to the legal requirements of California family law.

-What Role Do Business Interests Play in High-Net-Worth Divorce?
+What Role Do Business Interests Play in High-Asset Divorce Cases?

 Business interests can be among the most valuable and contested assets in a high-net-worth divorce.
-Whether one or both spouses are involved in ownership, determining how to value and divide that business is critical.
+Whether one or both spouses are involved in the business, determining how to value and divide it is critical.
 Many divorcing couples must negotiate buyouts, restructure shares, or, in rare cases, sell the company altogether.

 California law requires equal distribution, but achieving that fairness takes a deep understanding of the business’s current worth and future potential.
 Business valuation experts play a key role in this phase.
-At Hepner & Pagan, LLP, we collaborate with top professionals to assess the true value of the business, minimizing conflict and helping clients secure what they’re entitled to.
+At Hepner & Pagan, LLP, we collaborate with top professionals to assess the true value of the business, minimize conflict, and help clients secure what they’re entitled to.

 How Do Prenuptial and Postnuptial Agreements Impact These Cases?